astronomer/docs/astro/upgrade-runtime.md

 ## Prerequisites

-To upgrade to a new version of Astro Runtime, you must have:

 - An [Astro project](create-project.md).
 - An [Astro Deployment](create-deployment.md).
 - The [Astro CLI](cli/configure-cli.md#install-the-cli).

 :::info

-If you're only upgrading a local Airflow environment, you do not need an Astro Deployment and can skip steps 3-4 of this guide.
+If you're upgrading a local Airflow environment, you don't need an Astro Deployment and you can skip steps 3-4.

 :::